 The force of a punch can be measured in the lab in the metric unit Newton (N).
 According to newton’s second law of motion, this is equal to the weight of the punching bag multiplied by the force of gravity.
 The distance the punching bag moves after the impact from the fist can be measured in meters.
 The product of the distance and force will equate to the energy.
 Once you have the energy of a punch, you can take the time it took to make that punch and calculate power from that using the formula P=energy/time.

 Modern science has led to the development of punching bags installed with accelerometers.
-These are transducers and gyroscopes embedded in a cylinder which can measure the acceleration of the punching bag.
-It can then be used to calculate the strike force; the punching location on the bag; and time of a strike.
+These are transducers and gyroscopes embedded in a cylinder that can measure the acceleration of the punching bag.
+It can then be used to calculate the strike force; the punching location on the bag; and the time of a strike.
 The percentage error for calculating force and acceleration via the technology was identified to be less than 3% and 1% respectively after extensive studies.

-Beginner vs. pro in punching
+Beginner vs. Pro in Punching

-In amateur boxers, punching force is around 2500N.
-That makes it 3.5 times the body mass of an individual weighing 70kgs(700N).compared to this, elite fighters were able to punch with a force with 776 pounds(3450N), the highest even reaching 1300 pounds(5800N), according to a study of 70 boxers.
+In amateur boxers, the punching force is around 2500N.
+That makes it 3.5 times the body mass of an individual weighing 70kgs(700N).compared to this, elite fighters were able to punch with a force of 776 pounds(3450N), the highest even reaching 1300 pounds(5800N), according to a study of 70 boxers.
 This was found to be twice as hard as novices.

 Fun fact, a punch thrown with the wrong technique could end up doing you more damage than your opponent.
 While packing a punch, you put considerable speed and power through that arm, and if you miss, your arm either just flies away dislocating from the shoulder, or you try to return it on reflex and since there is a lot of inertia behind it, muscles, joints, tendons, and ligaments can get properly stressed- thus causing pain.
 Furthermore, the human hand is not built for striking hard objects.
 High-speed impacts of the hand on a strong surface like the human skull or jaw can considerably damage the delicate bony segments of the puncher’s fingers medically referred to as the carpals and metacarpal.
-This can result in hairline fractures especially at the neck of the 5th metacarpal bone commonly known as “boxers fracture”.
+This can result in hairline fractures, especially at the neck of the 5th metacarpal bone commonly known as “boxers fracture”.

-So next time when you’re thinking of trying to be a big shot like in the movies remember you may be successful in scrapping the bad guys face but possibly would end up with a few broken fingers as the cost.
+So next time when you’re thinking of trying to be a big shot like in the movies remember you may be successful in scrapping the bad guy’s face but possibly would end up with a few broken fingers as the cost.

 However, you can always learn, adapt, and develop the skill to punch like a pro despite not being blessed with the strength of one.
 Generally, there are five components to punching power that must be present for a puncher to be considered truly powerful: lack of arm punching, proper weight shifting, stepping during a punch, pivoting with a punch, and using proper footwork.
 One can always learn to master these elements through professional training and practice.
-Lennox Lewis, one of the best right-handed hitters in Heavyweight division’s history, wasn’t a natural puncher at all.
+Lennox Lewis, one of the best right-handed hitters in the Heavyweight division’s history, wasn’t a natural puncher at all.
 He was thought to be nothing special in the boxing world until he followed under the mentorship of Manny Steward-a late great trainer of champions.
 Under his training, Lennox was able to fine-tune and sharpen his skills which allowed him to transform into the great boxer he is today.